 Not Maximizing Management

 Creating touchpoints for accountability is not a luxury during construction projects; it’s a necessity.
 There are so many moving parts that could lead to chaos without a dedicated management team in place.
 One group should be in charge of communication to help avoid issues that could get lost in translation or go unreported altogether.

 Early in the planning strategy, elect this team and clearly define their roles throughout the process.
 Assigning accountability helps form a chain of command that will allow everyone working on the project to communicate clearly and quickly so as not to delay the project.
 This will also go a long way towards helping to avoid contract or jobsite disputes that could become major legal nightmares.

 Skipping the Scheduling

-While it may seem obvious that construction project managers can’t “wing it” without facing quite a few costly hurdles and delays, many projects are still started without a plan in place.
-Without both short-term and long-term scenarios laid out before them, PMs are at a loss and this disadvantage trickles down through the hierarchy of project team members.
+While it may seem obvious that construction project managers can’t “wing it” without facing quite a few costly hurdles and delays, many projects are still started without a plan.
+Without short-term and long-term scenarios laid out before them, PMs are at a loss, and this disadvantage trickles down through the hierarchy of project team members.

 Construction scheduling using software like Primavera is crucial for overall project success.
 They provide realistic and logical calculations and an accurate schedule.
 Delays and cost overruns are mitigated and even avoided, and the project can move seamlessly throughout its development.